mrichelmy/PALO_ITest/README.md

 ## Test
 **Techno** : Mocha framework

 I seperate front and back tests in two files, and we can run `npm test` from back folder to launch all tests.
-Only one back test has been implemented, my front test have a JQuery/Mocha compatibility error.
+Only one back test has been implemented, my front test has a JQuery/Mocha compatibility error.

 ## Use case :
  1. Filter tags from the input and display them ;
- 2. Search in the database all products filtered on the different cities tagged.
+ 2. Search in the database all products filtered by cities tagged.
 If there is no tag, it will get all products ;
  3. Add a new product with the form ;
  4. Calculate a string input and display the result.

 ## Conclusion
-Due to lack of time, I did not deal with some use case and my application had some bugs.
+Due to lack of time, I did not deal with some use cases and my application has some bugs.
 But I think I have done enough of each parts to have something to discuss with you !
 And I so sorry for the beauty of the page....